Fesothe/Project-Markers/README.md

 # Second Life Scripts
 Second Life LSL Scripts

-This is a repository of simple scripts allows you to do various things in Second Life and Opensimulator, the scripts and required information for each of them are in folders.
+This is a repository of simple scripts that allow you to do various things in Second Life and Opensimulator, the scripts and required information for each of them are in folders listed by project name.

+Included are links to free 3D models you can download and use with each script.